Wang Xinyu: 2022: First major win and top 75 in singles, top 100 in doubles

-2023: Major title in doubles, singles fourth round and top 35
+2023: Major title in doubles, singles fourth round and top 50

 Wang won her first Grand Slam title at the 2023 French Open.

 Partnering Hsieh Su-wei at the French Open, using protected ranking, she reached the final for the first time at a major.
 En-route the pair upset defending champion Kristina Mladenovic, who was partnering Zhang Shuai this year, in the second round, and fifth seeds Desirae Krawczyk and Demi Schuurs in the third.
 In the quarterfinals, they beat Veronika Kudermetova and Liudmila Samsonova, and in the semifinals sixth seeds Nicole Melichar-Martinez and Ellen Perez.
-In their first final as a pair, they defeated Leylah Fernandez and Taylor Townsend to win the title, their first title as a team and the first Grand Slam title for Wang Xinyu.
+In their first final as a pair, they defeated Leylah Fernandez and Taylor Townsend to win the title, their first title as a team and the first major title for Wang Xinyu.

 At the US Open, she reached the fourth round in singles for the first time at a major.

 At the China Open, she reached the third round at the WTA 1000 level for the second time by defeating 11th seed Daria Kasatkina.
 As a result, she reached the top 35 in the WTA rankings on 9 October 2023.

 2024: WTA 1000 singles & doubles semifinals, Olympic silver medal in mixed doubles

 Using protected ranking on her debut, she reached in doubles, the second round at the Miami Open and the quarterfinals at the Madrid Open with Zheng Saisai.
 Also on her debut, she reached the semifinals for the first time at the next WTA 1000, the Italian Open, again with Zheng, upsetting top-seeded pair Hsieh/Mertens to face third seeds Gauff and Routliffe for a spot in the final.
 Wang and Zheng won the doubles at the Berlin Open.

 At Wimbledon, she defeated world No. 5, Jessica Pegula, in the second round to record her first win over a top-10 ranked player.
 Wang went on to reach the fourth round before she lost to 21st seed Elina Svitolina.

 She won the silver medal with Zhang Zhizhen in mixed doubles at the Paris Summer Olympics.

 At the Wuhan Open, she reached her first singles semifinal at the WTA 1000-level defeating second seed and world No. 3, Jessica Pegula, in the round of 16, her second top five win in three months, and Ekaterina Alexandrova in the quarterfinals.
-The semifinal between her and compatriot Zheng Qinwen was the first All-Chinese showdown at this level and guaranteed a first-time finalist from China at the tournament.
+The semifinal between her and compatriot Zheng Qinwen was the first All-Chinese showdown at this level, where she lost to Zheng in straight sets.